ShashankJoshi007/Pokemon/README.md

-# Getting Started with Create React App
+# Getting Started with Pokemon App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+1. Please clone or download the repo to your local machine
+2. Navigate to application root folder and run command `npm install`

 ## Available Scripts